Dog-Friendly Barcelona

 Dog-Friendly Sights

 Parc Güell is a must!
 It’s north of the city center, atop a hill with a beautiful view of the city and the Mediterranean.
 The park is known for the designs by the famous Catalan architect, Gaudi.
 Tickets sell out, so buy tickets several days in advance for one of the latest entry times, around 7:00.
 The Gaudi tile areas do not technically allow dogs… but when I was there at 7:50pm, the employees monitoring the area told me their shift ended at 8:00pm and no one would be there to stop us from going wherever we wanted.
-So we got to spend sunset along the …, which was beautiful!
+So we got to spend sunset along the tiled walls of the park, which was beautiful!

 Of the Gaudi houses throughout Barcelona, this is the only one that allows dogs.
 Again, make sure you buy tickets a few days in advance because they do tend to sell out at certain times.
 When I arrived, the employee who scanned my ticket said he needed to check with his supervisor about the dog.
 I’m not sure exactly why, and perhaps they have the right to refuse a dog if they choose.
 Luckily, Alice is small and calm and knows when to use her puppy dog eyes, so we were let right in.
 The house is so beautiful and unique, but there were a lot of people there.
 Alice was unbothered (she actually lied down for a nap in the middle of the crowd at one point), but it would have been nicer for me if there were fewer people.
 For that reason, I recommend going to the absolute earliest time slot.
 The tour ends on the roof of the home, where you’ll also find a bar!
 We had such a nice time relaxing with a cocktail, taking in the view.